 Reminder: four bases are all the choices DNA offers.
-Taken three at a time, they are more than enough to “code” for twenty amino acids.
+Taken three at a time, they are more than enough to “code” for twenty or so amino acids.
 Get out the calculator, those who don’t believe it.
 4 X 4 X 4 = 64.
 As mentioned earlier, humans have acquired over the eons 48 three-base combinations to work with.
 Bacteria, for another example, have 31 according to Matthew Cobb.
 We need less than two dozen.

-Amino acid sequences long enough to form proteins can be thousands of acids long.
+Amino acid sequences long enough to form proteins can be hundreds to tens-of-thousands of acids long.
 Forget about how amino acid chains get folded properly to make proteins.
 How can anyone work backwards from a protein formed from thousands of amino-acid beads—each one of which might have been secured to any one of three or four different 3-way combinations of bases (or blocks)—and then go about the task of reconstructing from all those possible combinations the exact sequence of bases (or blocks) in the original DNA, with which more than a few random RNA sequences interacted to make their choices from billions of bases in the first place?
 Take a breath.
 There isn’t enough time in the universe to figure it out.

 Raise the number “three” (or four, or five, or six, or two; it doesn’t matter) to the thousandth power on a calculator, those who may be having trouble accepting a possibly demoralizing fact.
 Most calculators will spit out the word, OVERFLOW.
 The number of possible sequences is impossibly large.
 It might as well be infinite.